-- Leave a copy of your resume and request a business card from the recruiter so you can follow up with him or her later
+- Leave a copy of your resume and request a business card from the recruiter to follow up with them later.

-- Thank the recruiter for his or her time and for considering your resume, let recruiters know you enjoyed speaking with them and that you will be in touch
+- Thank the recruiter for their time and for considering your resume; let recruiters know you enjoyed speaking with them and that you will be in touch.

 Business and Dining Etiquette

 How you conduct yourself and treat others in a business or dining setting speaks strongly of who you are as a professional.
 Research tips and strategies before traveling worldwide, as different cultures have different protocols.

 - Use titles (Mr., Ms., Dr.), not first names, until instructed to do so

 - Be on time or 5-15 minutes early; earlier than that can be awkward and invasive